Flat Rate Movers Near Me

 We recommend asking for quotes on daily and hourly rates in addition to your flat rate quote.
 You can also ask for quotes from several other providers to ensure that you get the best deal.
 Compare the providers’ hourly, daily and flat rates to see if you are saving money by opting for a flat rate.

-Providers come up with an estimate by talking to the customer and quoting the service.
+Moving companies come up with an estimate by talking to the customer and quoting the service.
 We will ask the customers to answer a few questions and provide specific details about the service they want.
 This allows the provider to estimate how many hours are needed to finish the job and what skills and tools are necessary.
 The flat rate is then computed based on these factors.

 We base our estimates on previous jobs with the same scope and distance.
 Because we’ve done many moving jobs in the past years, our estimates have gotten very accurate.